Wooden and Porcelain House Wiring Cleats

 The first manufacturers of electrical porcelain were Empire China Works in Greenpoint, NY (Brooklyn - 1889); Union Porcelain Works in Greenpoint, NY (Brooklyn -- 1890).
 Others quickly followed their lead was Pass & Seymour in Syracuse, NY (1891); Imperial Porcelain Works in Trenton, NJ (1891); R. Thomas & Sons in East Liverpool, OH (1891); Peru Porcelain Works in Peru, IN (1892); General Electric in Schenectady, NY (1892); Conover Insulator Co. in Cincinnati, OH (1892) [see patents 479,134 and 520,412]; Hammond Cleat & Insulator Co.
 (1893) [see 1893 patents 511,611 and 511,612].
 Many other companies started making electrical porcelain in later years.
 The business became quite competitive with many companies going bankrupt, buying out others, and later transforming their manufacturing as times changed.
 The business had great fluctuations in demand and suffered under organized labor demands since the manufacturing of electrical porcelain is very labor intensive.

 The first wiring cleat was patent No. 411,801 in 1889.
 No examples exist.
 The next patent was 422,651 in 1890.
 The ends were obviously fragile and not specimens exist.
 Patent 444,317 granted in 1891 is a one piece cleat -- no specimens exist.
-Patent 458,964 resembles the common two-part cleat, but a bit more complex -- no specimens exist.
+Patent 458,964 resembles the common two-part cleat, but a bit more complex.
+General Electric cleats are known with this patent date (g2, g3, g6, and g19).
 Finally, patent No. 476,827 granted to Pass & Seymour (Syracuse, NY) in 1892 represents the typical wiring cleat.
 That patent is represented in cleats p3 and p4.
 Both are very rare.
 The most famous and widely used were the B & D cleats based on patents 505,215 and 505,912 granted to Elisha Buffington in 1893 and 544,501 in 1895 with 50% rights assigned on all three patents to Albert Dow.
 The three patents were widely licensed to other companies to produce porcelain cleats.
 The most notable companies were Imperial Porcelain Works and General Electric.
 Patent 505,215 was particularly important in that it provided a spacer or gap across the bottom half of the cleat to allow for nailing against irregularly shaped (not flat) walls and rafters, which prevented the cleat from breaking when it was nailed in place.
 Patent 505,912 provided a different solution to this problem by projections in the bottom half outside the holes to keep the cleat away from an irregular surface.
 Other companies finally found a way around these B & D patents by adding circular bosses around the nail holes, which held the cleat away from the irregular surface.

 Perhaps the prettiest cleat with a dark blue sponge glaze.